timjogorman/RicherEventDescription/guidelines.md

 provide aspectual information (starting, stopping, continuing) about other EVENTs.
 To differentiate these EVENTs from the traditional clinical EVENTs which occur on a timeline, we use the "type" marker.
-It has three values: "N/A", "ASP", and "EVI\textquotedbl{}.
+It has three values: "N/A", "ASP", and "EVI.

 ###### N/A

-\textquotedbl{}N/A" is the default value, and represents the vast majority of EVENTs in the schema, and unless explicitly mentioned otherwise (below or in the ALINK section), represents all EVENTs used in examples in the Guidelines.
+N/A" is the default value, and represents the vast majority of EVENTs in the schema, and unless explicitly mentioned otherwise (below or in the ALINK section), represents all EVENTs used in examples in the Guidelines.
 Unless the EVENT is of the specific,